 - Construction of additional water mains to avoid "dead ends" in the system.
-Flushing of existing "dead ends" monthly. - · Installation of an iron removal plant that, through aeration, also removes dissolved gases that diminish water quality. - Installation of new, high-efficiency water pumps to meet current and future demands. - Installation of a generator to provide uninterrupted water service during power outages. - Installation of 12-inch mains replacing existing 4 and 6-inch mains around the perimeter of the Village for improved flow.

-The Village erected a new 300,000-gallon water tower with state of the art electronics in 2006, which was brought online in September of 2007.
-The old 75,000-gallon water tower was removed from operation at the same time.

-The installation of new 12-inch water main replacing some 4 and 6-inch main will make for better flow at the south end of the Village.

-The installation of water meters through out the Village to more accurately track the usage and treatment of the water used in the Village with the use of state of the art radio read equipment and software.
+Flushing of existing "dead ends" monthly. - Installation of an iron removal plant that, through aeration, also removes dissolved gases that diminish water quality. - Installation of a generator to provide uninterrupted water service during power outages. - A new 300,000-gallon water tower with state of the art electronics was brought online in September of 2007.
+The old 75,000-gallon water tower was removed from operation at the same time. - The installation of new 12-inch water main replacing smaller main which will make for better flow at the south end of the Village. - The installation of water meters through out the Village to more accurately track the usage and treatment of the water used in the Village with the use of state of the art radio read equipment and software. - In 2009 the installation of new 8-inch water main and 2-new fire hydrants on School St for increased dependability and pressure/flow for fire protection.